strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/strapi-cloud.md

 You will be redirected to GitHub to authorize Strapi Cloud to access your repository.
 :::

-2. After granting the required access form GitHub, from the **Projects** page select your desired repository to install Strapi Cloud.
+2. After granting the required access from GitHub, from the **Projects** page select your desired repository to install Strapi Cloud.

 ![Project Import - Select Repository](../assets/deployment/cloud/import.png)